fybrik/fybrik/site/docs/contribute/build-test.md

 ## Building in a multi cluster environment

-As Mesh for Data can run in a multi-cluster environment there is also a test environment that can be used that simulates this scenario.
+As Fybrik can run in a multi-cluster environment there is also a test environment that can be used that simulates this scenario.
 Using kind one can spin up two separate kubernetes clusters with differnt contexts and develop and test in these.